General Institutional Information

-Please view our Title IX Sexual Harassment Policy and Non-Discrimination and Equal Opportunity Policy for more information.
+For more information, please visit our Harassment-Free Community and Title IX page and view our Title IX Sexual Harassment Policy and Non-Discrimination and Equal Opportunity Policy.
 Those who have experienced prohibited conduct are encouraged to contact the Title IX Coordinator using the contact information below.
 Seton Hill University students and employees are also able to submit an anonymous report through our online reporting system.
 Complaints may also be directed to the Office for Civil Rights of the U.S. Department of Education at (800) 421-3481 or by email at OCR@ed.gov.

 President Mary Finger, along with presidents from 12 other colleges and universities in southwestern PA, speaks out against sexual violence on college campuses through this special Southwest PA Says No More initiative.